DarkHeart527/ytads/README.md

 # YouTube Adverts
-## This script allows your website to show advertisements as YouTube videos.
+## This script allows your website to show YouTube videos as advertisements.
 You may set view lengths, enable / disable muting, show time remaining, and more.
 ## Links
 [Documentation](#documentation) \
 [Setting Videos](#setting-videos) - [Muting - Enable / Disable](#muting) - [Controlling User Interaction](#controlling-user-interaction) \